EwenDC/root-automated-setup/README.md

 ### `pnpm build`

 Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance (minifying it and adding hashes to the filenames).
+It correctly bundles React in production mode and optimises the build for the best performance (minifying it and adding hashes to the filenames).

 ## License